 Notification can be made to an entry certifier.
 The following organisations are entry certifiers:

 phone: 03 539 1223

 When you take your vehicle to an entry certifier, you’ll be required to:

 provide proof that the vehicle is currently registered in your name in its country of origin (eg by providing original vehicle registration documents)

 provide identification that shows your name, date of birth and signature

-pay an Accident Compensation Corporation (ACC) levy, but none of the other registration and licensing fees.
+pay an admin fee of $38.18 and an Accident Compensation Corporation (ACC) levy, but none of the other registration and licensing fees.

 You'll then be issued with a licence label to attach to your vehicle as proof of payment.